Skip to main content

 Alumni Choir Rehearsal

-Please note, there is also a dress rehearsal scheduled at 3:45 Saturday, just prior to Alumni Assembly.
+Please note that a dress rehearsal is also scheduled at 3:45 on Saturday, just before the Alumni Assembly.
 Both rehearsals are required.

 Alumni Choir